 1. INSTALL the LATEST UPDATES.

 The first thing you have to do is check that your MacBook has installed and completed all the latest updates.
 You can do this by clicking the Apple icon in the left corner.

 Then, from the drop-down menu choose the App Store.
 Select updates from the toolbar.
 You should download any updates listed especially related to the system.

-Once the updates have all completed, you need to ensure that your computer has a sufficient amount of available disk space.
-You’ll need to have at least 55GB of disk space available on the Startup Drive in order to begin the installation process.
+Once the updates have all been completed, you need to ensure that your computer has a sufficient amount of available disk space.
+You’ll need to have at least 55GB of disk space available on the Startup Drive to begin the installation process.

 You should check that you have an Intel-based MacBook.
 You can do this by clicking on the Apple icon in the top left corner and selecting About This Mac.

 There will be a line that says Processor, where you can see which type of processor you have.
 If it says Intel then your Mac is Intel-based.
 If not, it’s a PowerPC processor.